-Visiting restrictions are in place at St James's Hospital.
+Visiting restrictions remain in place at St James's Hospital.
 This means that the hospital is closed to all visitors, except in exceptional clinical circumstances, where very limited visiting may be arranged by prior agreement with the Nurse in Charge on the ward.

 In line with public health advice, please wear a face covering on arrival to St James’s Hospital.

 Please click here for information on how family members can drop essential items to the hospital for patients.

 If you are a permitted visitor and are experiencing symptoms including cough, shortness of breath, high temperature and loss or change to your sense of taste or smell, please do not visit St James’s Hospital.
-For more information on Coronavirus (COVID-19) please see the HSE website or call the HSE helpline on 1850 241850
+For more information on Coronavirus (COVID-19) please see the HSE website or call the HSE helpline on 1850 241850.

-We thank you for your continued cooperation and support.Thinking of you
+Thank you for your continued cooperation and support.Thinking of you